lindahafrifa-code/Automated-well-log-qc-formation-evaluation/README.md

 ## Results

-10,007 of 34,861 depth rows passed full QC and are marked interpretation-ready, spanning 2,605 to 3,606.7 metres.
-Every other row still carries its original data; nothing was deleted, only flagged.
+10,007 of 34,861 depth rows passed full QC and are marked interpretation-ready.
+The 10,007 rows span 2,605 to 3,606.7 metres.
+Every other row carries its original data; nothing was deleted, only flagged for visualization.

 ## Data